AmeriCorps in Montana

 Big Sky Watershed Corps

 The Big Sky Watershed Corps (BSWC) invests in community solutions to protect and restore healthy watersheds and public waterways.
 BSWC AmeriCorps members lend innovation and skill within watershed organizations to improve at-risk ecosystems at the very headwaters of our nation’s greatest rivers and mobilize volunteers to restore America’s Great Outdoors.
-Big Sky Watershed Corps is offered through a unique partnership of Montana Association of Conservation Districts, Montana Conservation Corps, and Montana Watershed Coordination Council with host-sites across the state of Montana.
-Learn more at mtcorps.org/positions/big-sky-watershed-corps/
+Big Sky Watershed Corps is offered through a partnership with the Soil and Water Conservation Districts of Montana, Montana Conservation Corps, and the Montana Watershed Coordination Council with host sites across the state of Montana.
+Learn more at mtcorps.org/join/big-sky-watershed-corps-member.

 FoodCorps is a nationwide team of leaders that connects kids to real food and helps them grow up healthy.
 FoodCorps places 10 leaders in limited-resource communities in Montana for a year of public service where they conduct hands-on food education, build and tend school gardens, and facilitate getting high-quality local food into public school cafeterias.
 Learn more at FoodCorps.org.